Matiaszz/SkillVault/README.md

 ### Run with Docker Compose

-1. Copy `compose-example.yaml` to the project root as `docker-compose.yaml`.
-2. Edit environment variables in the compose file and `application.properties` as needed.
-3. Build and start the containers:
+Build and start the containers:

 ```sh
 docker-compose up --build